Complexlity/creative-art-marketplace/README.md

 ### What does it do?

-  The Creativearts marketplace is a offers a wide range of functionalities.
-It lets user have access to many categories of NFTS by made by other user and are able to bid to purchase them.
-With it's decentralized nature, it helps users own the application by having the ability to add a new item to the marketplace when they would want to without needing any permission to do so
+  The Creativearts marketplace offers a wide range of functionalities.
+It lets users have access to many categories of NFTS made by other users and are able to bid to purchase them.
+With its decentralized nature, it helps users `own` the application by having the ability to add a new item to the marketplace when they would want to without needing any permission to do so

 ### Who is it for?

-  The site has been build to be accessible by artists, lovers of art and as well as anyone looking to express the business side.
-Artist can now showcase and monetize their artworks as well as auction and make them limited items.
+  The site has been built to be accessible by artists, lovers of art and as well as anyone looking to express the business side.
+Artists can now showcase and monetize their artworks as well as auction and make them limited items.
-  Lovers of art can now go neck to neck to acquire their favorite art in a bidding format which would only accepted by the creator of the NFT (artists).
-This makes the value of an item decided by the users and users alone with no central agancy involved
+  Lovers of art can now go neck to neck to acquire their favourite art in a bidding format which would only be accepted by the creator of the NFT (artists).
+This makes the value of an item decided by the users and users alone with no central agency involved
   On the business end, people can now purchase super unique items in their early stages of minting, market and sell them for profit.
-It's a market place for all
+It's a marketplace for all

 ### Why did you build it?

-  I built this project with the aim of creating a marketplace which would very easy to accessed by people from all careers and backgrounds.
-It's open nature would make it so everyone can express their artistic and business self in they way they want while being in control of all their returns, sales,and purchases
+  I built this project with the aim of creating a marketplace which would very easy to access by people from all careers and backgrounds.
+Its open nature would make it so everyone can express their artistic and business self in the way they want while being in control of all their returns, sales, and purchases

-  I also built this to improve my skill in from end development which I've have been learning for some months now.
+  I also built this to improve my skill in front-end development which I've have been learning for some months now.
 I believe from the challenges and experiences encountered while doing it, I would be able to transfer them into a new project and build something even bigger and better in the nearest future

-  And lastly, I just joined angelhack not too long ago and I saw this as a challenge to see how far I can go and how much I have learnt in my field of technology (React/Next) to put my most efforts into it and see how much value I can come up with
+  And lastly, I just joined Angelhack not too long ago and I saw this as a challenge to see how far I can go and how much I have learnt in my field of technology (React/Next) to put my most effort into it and see how much value I can come up with

 ## Screenshots Of The Live Project